Manuel José Carazo Bonilla

-Manuel José Carazo Bonilla (1808–1877) was a Costa Rican politician.
+Manuel José Carazo Bonilla (1808–1877) was a Costa Rican businessman and politician who served as Second Designate to the Presidency from 1862 to 1863.

 He was the son of Joaqiín Carazo y Alvarado, signatory of the Act of Independence of Costa Rica, and Ana Francisca de Bonilla.
 His uncle was, among others, Nicolás Carazo and Alvarado and Don Pedro José Carazo and Alvarado, also signatories of the Act.